 In today’s intensely competitive consumer environment, a package is considerably more than a simple enclosure or container for a given product.
-As marketers compete for shelf space and consumer dollars, packaging has become a dynamic, high-performing marketing tool.
+As marketers compete for shelf space and consumer dollars, packaging (especially secondary packaging) has become a dynamic, high-performing marketing tool.
 Folding cartons represent a considerable portion of consumer product packaging and play an active part of point-of-sale marketing.
 The folding carton protects the product, educates the buyer, and attracts consumers’ attention, all to close the sale.

 From a design perspective, the creation of a package involves two distinct but intimately related workflows, representing structure and graphic design.
 While graphics continue to play a critical role in boosting a product’s visual appeal, the practical and functional advantages of a well-engineered package should never be discounted.

 The structural design team plays an essential part in selling your products, and what follows is a brief overview of this process.

 Before they begin, your design team should have a working knowledge of the following: